NoelVFlores/software-engineering-portfolio/mern-job-board/readme.md

 This application supports user and admin roles which will only be given once logged in to AWS Cognito -

-Users can browse job listings and apply by submitting a resume Admins can post job opoprtunites and review submitted applications
+Users can browse job listings and apply by submitting a resume Admins can post job opportunities and review submitted applications

 Features -
 AWS Cognito Authentication